Journyx API tutorial

 it's simpler to deal with JSON in a client rather than HTML.
 Therefore it's

-important to tell the server with Accept: application/json
+important to tell the server with Accept: application/json that we prefer to

 receive JSON back.
 When sending data to the server in JSON format, we likewise